Sexually Transmitted Diseases in Older Adults

 Conversations About STDs:

-Older adults would be wise to speak with their primary-care physicians to start a dialogue about STDs.
-However, some doctors avoid the topic because they feel uncomfortable discussing it with these patients.
-They might also make the mistake in thinking that older people aren't having sexual relations.
+We should encourage our loved ones to speak with their primary-care physicians to start a dialogue about STDs.
+Even though we may assume doctors will address all important aspects of our loved ones wellbeing, some doctors avoid the topic because they feel uncomfortable discussing it with their patients.
+They might also make the mistake in thinking that older people are not sexually active.

-Problems such as these make it imperative for caregivers and the younger generations to teach their elders about the dangers of STDs until comprehensive sex-ed measures are established for older people.
+Problems such as these make it imperative for us as caregivers to keep our loved ones informed about the dangers of STDs until comprehensive sex-ed measures are established for older adults.

 A version of this article appeared in the Private Health News.